Special Needs Planning

 It is important to note that special needs planning is an extremely complicated area of the law.
 If a special needs trust is improperly designed, funded or implemented, your loved one with special needs may be deemed ineligible for assistance from Medicaid and SSI.
 Given the high cost of care, such a result would likely be catastrophic for all but the wealthiest of families.

 We have helped many families in New Jersey and Pennsylvania obtain the care they need for their loved ones with special needs.
-Contact us today for a free consultation with our Yardley special needs planning lawyer to explore your options.
+Contact us today for a free consultation with our Yardley and Newtown special needs planning lawyer to explore your options.